- What is Ramadhan (Ramadan)?

 - Remembering that fasting is not easy.
 It takes considerable discipline and commitment and may beginning to affect concentration, mood, and energy levels towards the end of the day.

-Many Muslims will be more regular with their prayers during Ramadan.
+Many Muslims will be more regular with their prayers during Ramadhan (Ramadan).
 Prayer times are subject to daylight and differ greatly in the summer and winter.
-In the current period from the 5 obligatory prayers the midday prayers (Zuhr) are likely to fall within business hours.
-These take about 10-15 minutes and you can request that management provides a room.
+In the current period from the five obligatory prayers, the midday prayers (Zuhr) are likely to fall within business hours.
+These take about 10-15 minutes and you can request Management to provide a room.
+For Evening staff, the evening prayers (Asr) will happen around 18:05pm – 18.37pm with the first fast opening around 20.25pm and then increasing by 2 minutes or so each day.
+The last fast will open around 21.16pm.

-DWP and many public sector organisations have good flexible working hours and Muslim staff may request daily different hours.
-The most likely need of Muslim staff may present to Managers during Ramadan is for flexibility around working hours and break times.
+Government Departments and many public sector organisations have good flexible working hours and Muslim staff may request daily different hours.
+The most likely need of Muslim staff may present to Managers during Ramadhan (Ramadan) is for flexibility around working hours and break times.
 Of course this should be by prior arrangement with managers and their ability to accommodate these requests should be balanced against business needs.

-All Muslims rise very early to eat and drink before the fast begins which will be around 2.55am.
+All Muslims rise very early to eat and drink before the fast begins which will be around 3.00am this year.
 Some staff may request the opportunity to come early and leave at an earlier time so they can return home.
-Muslims will also ask to be allowed to attend the local mosque for Friday prayers which have to be held in the mosque, they are usually held from around 1.30-2pm and there are mosques in all major towns and cities in the UK.
+Muslims will ask to attend the local Mosque for Friday prayers, which have to be held in the Mosque, they are usually held from around 1.30 -2pm and there are Mosques in all major towns and cities in the UK.
 Attending Friday prayers is compulsory and managers should try to accommodate this bearing in mind business needs.
+An alternative would be to organise Friday prayers in DWP offices where there are more than ten staff with the possibility of sourcing a local Imam.
+Obviously this would require planning and local co-ordination with Management.

 Many Muslim staff will want to take Eid ul Fitr as annual leave.
-Edi ul Fitr is a three-day festival, although most Muslims take just the first day as holiday.
-Until the new moon is sighted the date can only be estimated.
-Clearly Muslim staff will want either of these days off and some may wish to take additional days in the last week of Ramadan to spend time preparing for Eid.
+Edi ul Fitr is a three-day festival although most Muslims take just the first day as holiday.
+Until the new moon is sighted, the dates estimated but it will fall on Saturday 23rd May 2020 or Sunday 24th May 2020.
+As Eid falls on a weekend, Muslim staff who work at weekends would want Saturday off and some may wish to take additional days in the last week of Ramadhan (Ramadan) to spend time preparing for Eid.

-Because of the peak time of summer leave it is important that Muslim staff give enough notice for time off, once you know Ramadan and Eid ul Fitr dates you should contact your line manager and discuss the time off.
-It is no good leaving only a few weeks notice and then expecting time off.
+Due to the increasing burden on leave requirements it is important that Muslim staff give enough notice for time off, once you know Ramadhan (Ramadan) and Eid ul Fitr dates you should contact your line manager and discuss the time off.
+It is no good leaving only a few weeks’ notice and then expecting time off.

-Muslims can request management to provide a temporary room for Muslim staff for use during Ramadan or they can negotiate a room if the need is there.
+Muslims can request management to provide a temporary room for Muslim staff for use during Ramadhan (Ramadan) or they can negotiate a room if the need is there.

 Updated 22 May 2017